 Hyper his story is a special one… in one way very sad, in another very joyful…

 He was born on the 16th of May 2008.
 His father Doyle (Caradyllis Diamond Red) was my absolute favorite border collie (after my own dogs of course).
 In fact, I didn’t plan to take a puppy yet because Fajah was only 2 years old.
 But the combination of Doyle with a very nice bitch, Dita, from of a friend of mine, didn’t let me hesitate to buy a puppy.
-I wrote an e-mail to the ‘breeder’ and asked for the hip results, because of the problems I had with Wietse in the past.
+I wrote an e-mail to the ‘breeder’ and asked for the hip results, because of the problems I had with Wietse in the past I didn't want to take any risks.
 He assured me Doyle has A hipes and Dita B, so nothing to worry about.
 When Hyper was born, the first time I saw him I was immediately in love.
 Hyper was a great puppy full of energy.
 He was not insecure or afraid like Fajah, Hyper wanted to play with everyone and everything, always.
 He was the puppy that pulled the wallpaper of the walls in the house...

 When he was 7 months and I still didn’t receive his pedigree, I contacted the ‘breeder’.
 To make a long story short… Dita hadn’t got B hips but F, the worst hipes a dog can have.
 The puppies could not have pedigrees, but worse… Maybe Hyper had bad hipes.